+Double knitting wool is probably our most popular yarn.
+We have a large variety including woollen and worsted as well as over-dyed versions.
 DK knits up reasonably quickly without making things too bulky.
 It suits nearly everyone and can work just as well for kids’ clothes as for men and women.
 If knitted double, the two strands together will make a good chunky and allow you to mix colours too!

 Normally each 50 gram ball of Double Knitting yarn will be around 110 metres (119 yards) long, but this varies from breed to breed, so to be on the safe side you should work on plus or minus 10%.
 See our information sheets and download the one on ball yardages.

-As a guideline: for our woollen spun DK, on 4mm/US 6, UK 8 needles, you will get around 20 sts and 28 rows to a 10cm/4" square.
-For worsted spun you will get 20 sts but probably only around 25 rows as worsted spun yarns are less elastic.
+As a guideline: for our woollen spun DK, on 4mm/US 6, UK 8 needles, you will get around 20 sts and 25 rows to a 10cm/4" square.
+For worsted spun you will get 20 sts but probably have to work around 28 rows as worsted spun yarns are less elastic.
 The WPI is usually 11 in woollen and 15 in worsted spun yarns.